NB! The information below is from Spring 2018 and outdated. Due to revision of the course, it will not be offered again

 Making your own business, if successful, is good both for the society and you.
-BED-8004 Academic entrepreneurship is the place to start if you want to turn your research into business.
+BED-8004 Academic entrepreneurship is the place to start if you are a PhD candidate wanting to turn your research into business.

 Using the template found at Canvas, outline a potential new business idea that you think might be worthy of exploring.
 The idea can be based on your research, be for any industry sector, and can be product or service based.
 It must, however, be innovative.
 You will work with this business idea throughout the course week.

 The main lecturers will be: